-We have therefore based our risk assessment on the likelihood of vulnerable workers being on our sites or within the workforce of those supply chain partners providing us with goods and materials.
+Our risk assessment has therefore been based upon the likelihood of vulnerable workers being on our sites or within the workforce of those supply chain partners providing us with goods and materials.
 In response, we have developed appropriate mitigation on our sites and prioritised direct engagement with suppliers based on our opportunity to influence change; by selecting those suppliers who constitute a higher proportion of our procurement spend.